pi-hole/docs/docs/docker/DHCP.md

 Although uncommon, if your router is an advanced enough router it may support a DHCP relay.
 Try googling for your router manufacturer + DHCP relay or looking in your router's configuration around the DHCP settings or advanced areas.

 If your router doesn't support it, you can run a software / container based DHCP relay on your LAN instead.
 The author of DNSMasq made a very tiny simple one called [DHCP-helper](http://thekelleys.org.uk/dhcp-helper/READ-ME).
 [DerFetzer](https://discourse.pi-hole.net/t/dhcp-with-docker-compose-and-bridge-networking/17038) kindly shared his great setup of a DHCP-helper container on the Pi-hole Discourse forums.

+**Advantages**: Works well with container web reverse proxies like Nginx or Traefik

 ### Warning about the Default bridge network